Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The financial data over the reported periods reveal several notable trends regarding the company's debt, assets, and leverage ratios.
+The financial data reveals several notable trends regarding the company’s leverage and asset base over the examined periods.

 - Total Debt (including operating lease liability)